 When it comes to weight loss programs, crushing fitness goals or venturing into the world of wellness, you’ll find yourself looking around at other physiques.
 What you won’t notice right away is that different body compositions point to the fact that not all cardio is created equal.
 As an example, excessive aerobic activity can decrease testosterone levels, increase cortisol production, weaken the immune system, and halt any hope of hypertrophy.
-Muscle hypertrophy is a term for the growth and increase of the size of muscle cells.

-Guiding your way through the various fitness options needn’t be daunting if you’re just starting out you can choose a variety of strength training methods using free weights, exercise machines, resistance bands, or bodyweight exercises.
+Guiding your way through the various fitness options needn’t be daunting.
+If you’re just starting out you can choose a variety of strength training methods using free weights, exercise machines, resistance bands, or bodyweight exercises.

 Strength training is a broad term referring to any exercise that uses some form of resistance to strengthen and build muscle.
 You create that resistance and put your muscles to work by using hand-held weights, weight machines, resistance bands, resistance balls, and even your own body.
 Grab your protein shake and your shaker bottle for a worthy post-workout snack!